 What do DDP terms mean in shipping terms?

-What are the seller’s responsibilities?
+What are the seller’s responsibilities in DDP?

 What is the difference between DDP terms and DAP terms?